September 2023

 You will normally need a good undergraduate degree or equivalent or substantial experiential learning and demonstrate the ability to study at postgraduate level.

-You will normally be working as a chaplain or similar in a paid or voluntary capacity for the equivalent of 2 sessions a week for each of the modules.
+You will normally need to be working as a chaplain or similar in a paid or voluntary capacity for the equivalent of 2 sessions a week for each of the modules.
 One of your referees will need to be a person with direct experience of your practice, ideally also a chaplain.
 We will discuss your experience at interview.
-All applicants will be interviewed in person or over zoom, you will have the opportunity to ask questions and meet one of the teaching team.
+All applicants will be interviewed in person or by video, you will have the opportunity to ask questions and meet one of the teaching team.

 There are a limited number of opportunities to be based at Birmingham Women’s and Children’s Hospital for the practice element of the course.